voxpupuli/puppet-autofs/README.md

 #### Public Defines

-* autofs::mount: Builds the autofs configuration.
-* autofs::map: Builds map entires for autofs configuration.
+* `autofs::mount`: Describes an entry in the master map, and, optionally, some of or all of the contents of the corresponding map file.
+* `autofs::map`: Describes a map file and some or all of its contents.

 ### Parameters for autofs::mount

-#### `mount_name`

-Data type: String

-This is a logical, descriptive name for what what autofs will be mounting.
-This is represented by the `home:` and `tmp:` entries above.

 #### `ensure`

 Data type: String

-Ensure the state of the mount content.
-If set to `absent` it will remove any `concat::fragments` with the `name` matching `'autofs::fragment preamble <mount> <mapfile>"`, as well as any `autofs::maps` created by that `autofs::mount` resource.
+The desired state of the mount definition in the master map.
+If set to `absent`, the resulting master map will not contain a mountpoint definition corresponding to this resource, nor will it cause a map file or any map file content to be managed (but such content could still be created and managed via `autofs::map` resources or *other* `autofs::mount` resources).
 Defaults to `present`.

 #### `mount`

 Data type: Stblib::Absolutepath

-This Mapping describes where autofs will be mounting to.
-This map entry is referenced by concat as part of the generation of the /etc/auto.master file.
-Defaults to the `title` of the `autofs::mount`
+The Autofs mountpoint described by this resource.
+When this parameter has the value `/-`, this resource describes a direct mount, and the keys in the corresponding map file must be absolute paths to mountpoint directories.
+Otherwise, this resource describes an indirect map, and this parameter is a base path to the automounted directories described by the corresponding map file.
+Defaults to the `title` of this `autofs::mount`.

 #### `mapfile`

+Optional.

 Data type: Stdlib::Absolutepath or Autofs::MapEntry

-This Mapping describes the name and path of the autofs map file.
-This mapping is used in the auto.master generation, as well as generating the map file from the auto.map.erb template.
-This parameter is no longer required.
+This parameter designates the automount map serving this mount.
+Autofs supports a variety of options here, but most commonly this is either an absolute path to a map file or the special string `-hosts`.
-When anything other than a simple file path is used `mapfile_manage` must be false.
+If its value is anything other than a plain absolute path, then the `mapfile_manage` parameter must take the value `false`, and the specified mapfile must be managed separately.

+This parameter corresponds to content in the master map.
+If `mapfile_manage` is `true` (its default), then the presence of this parameter also causes the corresponding map file to be created and managed.

 #### `mapfile_manage`

 Data type: Boolean

 If true the the mapfile file will be created and maintained.
-Defaults to true.
-Set this to false when the map file is maintained some other way, e.g auto.smb from the autofs package.
+Set this to `false` when the map file is maintained some other way, e.g. `auto.smb` from the autofs package.

+Default: true

 #### `mapcontents`

-Data type: Array
+Data type: Array or String

-This Mapping describes the folders that will be mounted, the mount options, and the path to the remote or local share to be mounted.
-Used in mapfile generation.
+This string or each element of this array describes one filesystem to be configured for automounting.
+It contributes to map file content.
+See the documentation of `$autofs::map::mapcontents` for more details.

 Default: []